javalite/site-content/src/activejdbc/testing_with_db_connection.md

 Technically speaking, you can use it for any test requiring a connection, but it is also easy to use for Model tests.

+### Steps of execution

-> In the test above the `DBSpec` will:
+In the test above the `DBSpec` will:

-* open a test connection defined in `database.properties`
+1. open a test connection defined in `database.properties`
-* start a transaction
+2. start a transaction
-* make connection available during tests
+3. make connection available during tests
-* roll back transaction after the test execution to keep the database clean
+4. roll back transaction after the test execution to keep the database clean
-* close the connection
+5. close the connection

 This class allows for tests to run in a "clean room" environment, since the database tables  will always have a clean state for any given test.